gruffins/birch-android/README.md

       Birch.synchronous = true // This makes the logger log synchronously.
 The default is false.
     }

+    // Birch.debug = true // This line MUST be removed after you've successfully integrated.
+It is only used to help you debug the integration if you're having issues.
     Birch.init(this, "YOUR_API_KEY", "YOUR_PUBLIC_ENCRYPTION_KEY")
     Birch.identifier = "your_user_id" // this is optional but highly recommended
   }